 A classic Croque Monsieur Sandwich recipe, prepared family style

-When I found out Fred’s mom makes croque monsieur in the oven, and by the dozens for family picnics, my mind literally blew.
+When I found out his mom makes croque monsieur in the oven, and by the dozens for family picnics, my mind literally blew.
 It’s so genius!!
 We now always make this recipe for brunch when we need to feed a crowd, especially during the holidays, since this is a great use for leftover holiday ham.
 And when we have no crowd to feed, we make it anyway.
 We just freeze the leftover sandwiches in individual bags, then, we have perfect grab and go breakfast to take to the office all week!

 As if this recipe wasn’t already good enough, you can also prepare the béchamel sauce, and grate the cheese ahead of time.
 Then, in the morning of your brunch gathering, all you have to do is assemble the sandwiches and bake, giving you more time to spend with your family and friends!

 Croque Monsieur Ingredients

 Ok, don’t let the size of this ingredient list intimidate you.
 I’m pretty sure you already have some of these at home, and the ingredients you don’t already have, are super easy to find in any grocery store!

 For the Béchamel: